devcwm/jenkins/pipeline-template/README.md

 ## Declarative Pipeline:

+* Default Checkout: By Default declarative pipeline has very first stage as checkout

+* Options: DEclarative has extra options like Git Build Data and Restart from Stage

 * Declarative Syntax: Declarative pipelines use a more structured and human-readable syntax.
 It's designed to be simpler and more approachable, especially for those new to Jenkins or CI/CD.

 * Opinionated Structure: Declarative pipelines follow a predefined structure and enforce a specific set of steps, which makes the pipeline code easier to read, write, and maintain.
 It's well-suited for standard CI/CD patterns.